transformrs/transformrs/README.md

 To see how to use this library, see the tests:

-- [openai.rs](tests/openai.rs) - Usage for endpoints that are OpenAI-compatible.
+- [openai.rs](tests/openai.rs) - Usage for endpoints that are OpenAI-compatible (support DeepInfra, OpenAI,

 ## Why was this Project Created?